 April 8, 2020 — Right now, the PA Highlands region showcases its mid-spring ephemeral flowers – but not all are as innocuous as they appear.

-The first spring perennial and ephemeral flowers have had their season and faded, as they do each year.
-They will return again next year in the late winter and early spring.
-While the Pennsylvania Highlands region bids adieu to skunk cabbage and winter aconite blooms, the mid-spring ephemerals take their place in the spotlight.
+At this time, the first spring perennial and ephemeral flowers have had their season and faded, as they do each year.
+Without interference, they will return again next year earlier in the spring.
+No sooner than the Pennsylvania Highlands region bids adieu to skunk cabbage and winter aconite blooms, the mid-spring ephemerals take their place in the spotlight.
 Presently, it is time to see the spring ephemeral flowers.

 Yellow Trout Lily